 - Tags: Add tags to organize your site’s forms.

 - Submit Button Text: Change the button text to “Register” or “Enter” for example.

 - Submit Button Processing Text: Edit the text that shows when a user submits your enrollment form.

 There are also advanced settings further down the page.
 In this section you can edit:

 - CSS Classes: Add CSS classes to your form or submit button.

-- Enable dynamic fields population: Fill out some fields automatically based on the URL of the form.
+- Enable Prefill by URL: Fill out some fields automatically based on a custom URL.

 - Enable AJAX form submissions: Use the AJAX settings to allow parts of the form to update without needing to reload the entire page.
 This option is enabled by default on all new forms.